 The .NET agent can analyze ASP.NET applications hosted on IIS Express but it takes a little bit of work to enable instrumentation on IIS Express.
-The Contrast tray displays a tab for IIS Express is installed on the server.
+The Contrast tray displays a tab for IIS Express if IIS Express is installed on the server.